 Sparc is a small cap company with big plans.
 It has disruptive technologies in play to produce both graphene-based additives and green hydrogen.

-The share price got a big boost at the start of 2021 on the announcement of the JV with Fortescue and the University of Adelaide but has lost its way since, but still up 35% over five years.
+The share price got a big boost at the start of 2021 on the announcement of the JV with Fortescue and the University of Adelaide but had lost its way until the 9 January of 2025 announcement the company’s JV had moved into the second stage of the JV.
+Year over year the share price is still down 26.7%.

 Lion Energy (ASX: LIO)